ColinIanKing/libinvm-i18n/README.md

-#INTELNVMI18NLIBRARY
+#libinvm-i18n

-Intel NVM I18N Library is an internationalization library supporting a subset of internationalization functionality.
+libinvm-i18n is a framework library for Internationalization, supporting a subset of Internationalization (I18n) functionality.

 GNU Make is used to build for Linux and Windows.
 As such we recommend mingw_w64 and msys be used to build in a windows